Considering a loft conversion? Here's what you need to know

 Can I convert my loft?

-Is my loft suitable for conversion?
-This is usually one of the first questions asked by those considering this extension route.
+Asking 'is my loft suitable for conversion' is usually one of the first questions asked by homeowners or prospective buyers considering loft conversion ideas.

-Traditional framed type roof structures are often the most suitable type for loft conversions, allowing the space to be opened up relatively easily and inexpensively.
+Traditional timber framed type roof structures are often the most suitable type for loft conversions as the space can be opened up relatively easily and inexpensively.
 Typically found in pre-1960s houses, rafters on traditional roofs run along its edges, leaving a good amount of free space.
 The rafters may need to be strengthened or additional supports added (your structural engineer will advise on what is required).

 What is the minimum height for a loft conversion?